Brunch & Batter

 • Flour- All-purpose flour.

-• Baking soda and baking powder- Helps give these waffles a nice rise.
+• Baking soda and baking powder- Replaces traditional yeast for that soft and fluffy rise.

 • Ground spices- Cinnamon, ginger, cloves, nutmeg, and mace (optional).
 If you can freshly grate the nutmeg, it will add a more intense flavor.